tamld/dd-clone-linux-system/README.md

 ## 🔧 Prerequisites

-- Two Ubuntu server machines (A and B).
+- Two Ubuntu server machines (source and destination server).
 - One client machine for remote connection.
-- Machine B should boot from a Live CD for system configuration.
+- Destination Server should boot from a Live CD for system configuration.
 - Ensure network connectivity between all machines.
 - SSH access configured between machines.
 - Install `tmux` on the client machine to prevent disconnects during long operations.